sh95014/AppleWin/.github/README.md

 Mariani is an emulator of the Apple ][ and //e computers for macOS.
 Click [here](https://sh95014.github.io/AppleWin/) for details if you just want to use it, the rest of this document is mainly for developers who wish to build their own version of the app.

-But if what you want is a macOS command-line app, you can build that too with the [instructions below](https://github.com/sh95014/AppleWin#build-sa2).

 ## Introduction

 Mariani is an unofficial native macOS UI for [AppleWin](https://github.com/AppleWin/AppleWin), by way of [Andrea](https://github.com/audetto)'s [Raspberry Pi port](https://github.com/audetto/AppleWin).
 Key goals of this project include a modern native macOS UI for the emulator, and broad compatibility with upstream code so we can easily pick up any future revisions.